River For a Thousand Years

 Emily taught the children to make one-string guitars, rattles and drums out of the trash they picked up in the streets and pulled out of the river.
 Additionally, the kids enthusiastically helped Emily to collect and wash innumerable plastic bottles, which she painted and fashioned into a rainbow-colored snake.
 Complete with their homemade garbage noisemakers and costumes, with the serpent held high above their heads, the group paraded through the streets of the town.
 Finally, in an act representative of an all-too-common habit of the modern human, the procession descended down to the river and threw the garbage snake into the water.
 The colorful sculpture drifted downstream, mixing with the flotsam, as the children ran along the riverbank (much faster than they had anticipated necessary!), in order to pull the trash serpent out of the river before she reached the sea.
 Artifacts from the workshops and documentation of the public performance (by Austrian photographer Uli Loskot) were included in a final exhibition in the gallery that celebrated the collective action, while simultaneously challenging the reasons for its necessity.

 The founder and director of the Gubidxa Gallery, Víctor Fuentes, is a celebrated writer in his indigenous Zapotec language.
-Inspired by the enthusiasm of the local children in the River for a Thousand Years workshops, performance and exhibition, Víctor and Emily decided to memorialize the actions in a bilingual picture book by the same name, with Spanish / Zapotec text by Víctor, and mixed media illustrations by Emily C-D. Immediately following the book's publication in 2015, Victor and Emily toured the the isthmus of Oaxaca, presenting the book in numerous elementary schools and cultural institutions, and enriching the talks with workshops to teach an ever widening circle of students and educators of the region how to transform garbage into musical instruments, costumes and art objects.
+Inspired by the enthusiasm of the local children in the River for a Thousand Years workshops, performance and exhibition, Víctor and Emily decided to memorialize the actions in a bilingual picture book by the same name, with Spanish / Zapotec text by Víctor, and mixed media illustrations by Emily C-D. Immediately following the book's publication in 2015, Victor and Emily toured the the isthmus of Oaxaca, presenting the book in numerous elementary schools and cultural institutions, and enriching the talks with workshops in order to teach an ever widening circle of students and educators of the region how to transform garbage into musical instruments, costumes and art objects.

 In 2019, River for a Thousand Years was selected by the Mexican Ministry of Public Education to be published in the category of Bilingual Literature for Children in their book accessibility program, Libros del Rincón.
 Eighty thousand copies of Río por mil años / Guiigu’ ze iza (the title in Spanish / Zapotec) were printed and distributed for free to school libraries across the country.